Birkat haMinim: Eliezer ben Hyrcanus

 There is one instance in the Talmud of min being used specifically of Christians, and it concerns one of the Yavne sages in the early period, excommunicated, like Akabia ben Mahalalel, for failing to accept the will of the rabbinic majority.
 This locus classicus concerns Talmudic accounts of the fate of Eliezer ben Hyrcanus who was arrested on suspicion of minut and subsequently brought to trial on a heresy charge before a Roman judge.
 The incident may have occurred in the reign of Trajan (98-117 CE).

 Two versions exist, one at Tosefta Hullin 2:24, the other in a baraita on Avodah Zarah 16b-17a.
 The charge was dismissed when the governor mistook Eliezer's remark that he put his trust in the judge (God) as a reference to himself.
 Only later, as he was overcome by depression at being called a min, did he recall, on being prompted by Rabbi Akiva, an incident that occurred in the area of Sepphoris, not far from Nazareth.
 He had had a casual encounter with a certain Yaakov of Kfar Sikhnin, calling himself a disciple of Jesus, where he experienced pleasure on hearing an halakhic judgment given in the name of Yeshua ben Pantiri/Yeshu ha-notsri.
-His transgression in listening to and appreciating these remarks, he reflected, consisted in not being mindful of the words of Proverbs 5:8:'Keep your path far from her and do not draw near to the entrance of her house'.
+His transgression in listening to and appreciating these remarks, he reflected, consisted in not being mindful of the words of Proverbs 5:8:"Keep your path far from her and do not draw near to the entrance of her house".

 Sadducee hypothesis

-The substitution of Sadducees for minim is generally thought to be a result of early modern censorship, However David Flusser, emphasizing as a key piece of evidence a passage in the third 'gate' or chapter of the very early Seder Olam, thought the reading conserved the earliest form, rooted in the Second Temple period, and that the birkat as we now know it was the synthesizing handiwork of Samuel the Lesser.
-Flusser's argument against the earliest form being directed at Judeo-Christians considers that it arose, rather, as a response to the Sadducees, considered at the time hellenizing 'separatists' (perushim or porshim).
-This required him to posit that the earliest form must have been a 'Curse of Separatists'(Birkat al-Perushim).
+The substitution of Sadducees for minim is generally thought to be a result of early modern censorship.
+However, David Flusser, emphasizing as a key piece of evidence a passage in the third "gate" or chapter of the very early Seder Olam, thought the reading conserved the earliest form, rooted in the Second Temple period, and that the Birkat haMinim as we now know it was the synthesizing handiwork of Shmuel ha-Katan.
+Flusser's argument against the earliest form being directed at Judeo-Christians considers that it arose, rather, as a response to the Sadducees, considered at the time hellenizing "separatists" (perushim or porshim).
+This required him to posit that the earliest form must have been a "Curse of Separatists" (Birkat al-Perushim).